xpladev/docs/content/en/docs/develop/core-modules/xatp.md

 weight: 200
 ---

-The XATP(XPLA Alternative Transaction Protocol) module supports accept cw20 fee payment.
+The XATP(XPLA Alternative Transaction Protocol) module supports fee payment in CW20 tokens.

 ## Concepts

-The XATP module is allows for the use of tokens other than XPLA to pay transaction fees on the XPLA Chain.
-This makes it easier for users who do not hold XPLA to participate in the network, easier in the onboarding of new projects.
+The XATP module allows tokens other than XPLA to be paid as transaction fees on the XPLA Chain.
+This feature aims to help users who do not hold XPLA to participate in the network and new projects to get onboarded into the ecosystem more seamlessly.

-The XATP is used through the following steps:
+The module works through the following steps:

-- Token to be used as XATP is registered through a proposal
+1. The token is registered through a proposal
-- The XATP module owns XPLA to paid as fees
+2. The XATP module owns an account(hereafter the module account) holding XPLA to pay fees
-- When a user generates a transaction, they pay a fee using XATP that is higher than the original fee by `TaxRate`
+3. When a user generates a transaction, the module pays its fee in a registered token that is higher value than the original one by `TaxRate`
-- The paid XATP fee is sent by the XATP module and the module paid the fee using XPLA it owns to the network
+4. The paid fees are sent to the XATP module, and the module pays the fee in XPLA by the module account
-- The remaining fee, equal to Tax, is distributed according to [parameters]({{< ref "xatp#parameters" >}}) to the `community pool`, `reserve account`, and `reward pool`.
+5. The remaining fee(equal to the user paid fee multiplies (1 - `FeePoolRate` + `TaxRate`)) is distributed to the `community pool`, `reserve account`, and `reward pool` according to the ratios in [parameters]({{< ref "xatp#parameters" >}}).

 ## State

 ### XATP

-XATPs objects should be primarily stored and accessed by the denom.
+XATP objects are stored and accessed by the denom.

 - Xatps: `0x11 | DenomLen (1 byte) | Denom -> ProtocolBuffer(XATP)`